ggbot-org/ggbot/docs/error-handling.md

 The constructor need to call `super` first, passing it the error message.

-Error `message` is defined as a _static attribute_ or a _static method_, it can be used to recognize the error in some contexts, for example when testing.
+Error `message` is defined as a _static method_, it can be used to recognize the error in some contexts, for example when testing.

 ```ts
 import { strict as assert } from "node:assert";